About the course

 You will need to be able to discuss at interview some recent experience that you have of being in a school.
 If you would like some help in organising this, please contact the partnership and we can arrange for you to spend some time in schools across the partnership at a time which is convenient for you.

-Offers of a place on the STTP are conditional on you having passed the numeracy and literacy skills tests before the course start date and provision of a full DBS criminal records check.
+Offers of a place on the STTP are conditional on a satisfactory DBS criminal records check.